Pixlox/notes/content/Commerce/Intro to starting a business.md

 - It is expensive to establish.
 - Company name has the word **Limited (Ltd)** and has become a separate legal entity from the owners, ie. incorporation.
 - It is easier to raise capital or cash.
-- The company will continue to operate if the *owners change*.x
+- The company will continue to operate if the *owners change*.